jamesqo/Emptify/README.md

 ## Contributing

-Emptify is an open-source project.
-Feel free to make pull requests or file bug reports if you have an issue.
+Contributors are welcome!
+Please feel free to make pull requests or report bugs to this repo.

 ## License